prajdabre/prajdabre.github.io/_pages/about.md

 I sense a soul in search of an answer!

-I am a Researcher at [National Institute of Information and Communications Technology (NICT)](https://astrec.nict.go.jp/en/), under the direction of [Masao Utiyama](https://att-astrec.nict.go.jp/member/mutiyama/index.html), and an Adjunct Faculty in IIT Madras, working alongside [Prof Mitesh Khapra](http://www.cse.iitm.ac.in/~miteshk/) and [Dr Anoop Kunchukuttan](http://anoopk.in/) of [AI4Bharat](https://ai4bharat.org/).
-I am also a visiting researcher at [CFILT](https://www.cfilt.iitb.ac.in/) which is headed by [Prof. Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/).
+I am a Researcher at [National Institute of Information and Communications Technology (NICT)](https://astrec.nict.go.jp/en/), under the direction of [Masao Utiyama](https://att-astrec.nict.go.jp/member/mutiyama/index.html), an Adjunct Faculty in IIT Madras, working alongside [Prof Mitesh Khapra](http://www.cse.iitm.ac.in/~miteshk/) and [Dr Anoop Kunchukuttan](http://anoopk.in/) of [AI4Bharat](https://ai4bharat.org/), and an incoming visiting Assistant Professor in IIT Bombay working alongside [Prof. Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/).
 I work on efficient multilingual understanding and generation for low-resource languages, especially Indic and, more recently, Creole languages.

 I completed my Ph.D. in Informatics from Kyoto University, Japan under the supervision of [Prof. Sadao Kurohashi](https://www.nii.ac.jp/en/faculty/director/) (currently director general of NII, Japan), M.Tech. in Computer Science from IIT Bombay, India under the supervision of [Prof. Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/) (ex-director of IIT Patna) and Bachelor’s degree in Computer Engineering from [University of Mumbai](https://www.sfit.ac.in/), India.
 In the past, I was an intern at Google, Japan in the Rosetta team (Google Translate) headed by [Dr. Hideto Kazawa](https://research.google/people/hideto-kazawa/).